visionsystemsgmbh/programming_examples/CAN/c/socketcan/README.md

 ### Programming Examples

-Invoke the following commads to also build J1939 examples:
+Invoke the following commands to also build J1939 examples:

 1. `cmake .. -DJ1939_EXAMPLES=ON`
 2. `make`